Jets'n'Guns 2: Gameplay

 bombing system slot.
 You were able to change your ship in the first part of the game, but in this one you can only change how it looks.
 There is a large variety of weapons, ranging from flamethrowers to electro-balls to acid guns.
 Most weapons can be upgraded after they are bought.
 This may enhance power, projectile velocity, rate of fire, or the nature of the attack itself.
 When viewing the status of an individual weapon, meters are shown that indicate its power, heat generation and speed ratings.

 Most weapons give off heat when fired, indicated by a heating gauge.
 This heat dissipates when firing ceases.
 If the needle passes the orange and then red zones of the gauge the ship overheats, and it will be unable to fire until the needle passes back behind the orange zone.
 This makes upgrading the cooling system essential.
 With an improved cooling system, the ship will take longer to overheat, and will cool down faster.
 Missiles and bombs do not generate heat.
 The rate of fire for missiles is determined by their upgrade level.
 Bombs are the only weapons that have a limit pertaining to how many can be fired at any given time.
 Each bomb that is dropped uses up a portion of a slowly replenishing 'bomb meter'; the amount used by each bomb decreases with upgrades.

 Release

 The game was announced in November 2016 as a sequel to 2004 video game.
 Early access version was released on Steam on 11 December 2018.
 Soundtrack for the game is provided by Machinae Supremacy.
 Full version was released on 24 July 2020 for Windows, on 26 August 2020 for Nintendo Switch and on 24 August 2023 for PlayStation 4 and PlayStation 5.

+Reception

+The PlayStation 5 version of Jets'n'Guns 2 received generally favorable reviews from critics, according to the review aggregation website Metacritic.